 Great Blue Lobelia

-These late-bloomers like wet soil so look for them near muddy trails.
-We saw these lovely blue-purple blooms on a Conway Robinson State Forest hike in Manassas.
+These late-bloomers like wet soil so look for Great Blue Lobelia near muddy trails.
+I saw these lovely blue-purple blooms on a Conway Robinson State Forest hike in Manassas.

 Mountain Laurel